v1RRY/IGSGuide/README.md

 For now, thats all!

-I will research the server and it's abilities more on now but still this guide may not update!
+I will research the server and it's abilities more on now but still this guide may not get something majoringly new because thats based off 2.0 version of ZIGS.. beta :3

+## With that, how does ZIGS work in super simple words?

+ZIGS is Zone Internet Games Server's revival, made because of MSN Games closing on July 31, 2019

+And how was ZIGS made?
+I can't really say the truth but my guess is reverse engineering or protocol recreation

+So, PC -> ZIGS -> LAN/WLAN -> Gayming time :3

+(i couldnt explain more sry :sob:)